rubennp91/mcloady/readme.md

 | increments  | The increments in which the teleports will occur.
 For a render distance of 12 chunks (196 blocks), an increment of 200 is good.
 For render distance of 10 chunks, you can set it to increments of 150. |
 | first_wait  | When the first teleport to a new part of the world occurs, the program will wait this time until starting to turn the player around.                                                                   |
 | second_wait | After the first turn of the player has occurred, the program will wait this time to turn the player around.                                                                                            |

+## Usage in singleplayer
+To use in singleplayer you can set up a minecraft server on your computer.
+Set the ip to "0.0.0.0" and configure the rest of the parameters as if you were to use it in a server.
+There is no need to open any ports.

 ## Dependencies
 Python dependencies: